awaragi/mocha-testrail-reporter/README.md

 ```

-Mark your mocha test names with ID of testrail test cases.
+Mark your mocha test names with ID of Testrail test cases.
 Ensure that your case ids are well distinct from test descriptions.

 ```Javascript
 it("C123 C124 Authenticate with invalid user", . . .